Aleksandra

 with Wieki Somers

-This semester the second year Bachelor Industrial Design have to formulate their own brief instead of getting one from their teachers.
-For the introduction of this project they started with mapping themselves as designers so it was easier to formulate a brief that suited them.
-What is their DNA as a designer ?
+Second year BA Industrial Design students had to formulate their own brief instead of getting one from their teachers.
+In the project's introduction, they were assigned the task of introspectively mapping their own design DNA by contemplating the question: What defines my essence as a designer?
 They introduced a clear brief related to their own fascinations and relevant topics in the field of design and in the time we live in.
-They developed a concept for a product from an original idea and artistic vision.
-The results are expressed in the form of products, pieces of furnitures, accessories, proposing a new vision and a new way f producing with exemplary design.
-Wieki Somers pushed the students to their limits in order to allow them achieving personal designs on subjects that interest them intrinsically.
+Then thes students developed a concept for a product from an original idea and artistic vision.
+The results are expressed in the form of products, pieces of furnitures, accessories, proposing a new vision and a new way of producing.
 The areas of interest are diverse, spacing from open-source projects to process fascination.
-The students offer an unlimited variety of projects.

 INDUSTRIAL DESIGN